2016 Habermann Lecture

-The Department of Chemistry is pleased to announce that this year's Habermann Lecture will be given by Prof. John E. Bercaw, Centennial Professor of Chemistry at the California Institute of Technology.
-The lecture, "Light Hydrocarbon Upgrading to Fuels and Chemicals: Progress towards Homogeneous Catalysts," will be held on Friday, May 1, 2015.
+The Department of Chemistry is pleased to announce that this year's Habermann Lecture will be given by Prof. Paula T. Hammond, the David H. Koch Chair Professor of Engineering in the Chemical Engineering Department at the Massachusetts Institute of Technology.
+The lecture, "Polymer-Nucleic Acid Nano-Assemblies and Concatenated siRNA Delivery," will be held on Tuesday, April 26, 2016.

 Eugene Habermann was born and raised in the city of Milwaukee, not far from Marquette University.
 He served in the Army during World War II and then attended Marquette University under the GI bill, receiving a BS degree in business administration in 1958, while working full-time as a time-study analyst at Briggs & Stratton.
 Mr. Habermann never married and lived with other members of his family.
 He was described as a "jovial, pleasant man, with a good sense of humor."
 A relative, noting his frugality, stated, "He was a sharp investor.
 It wasn't a hobby for him."

 Mr. Habermann admired chemists who were well-trained and knew their art and thus established the Habermann-Pfletschinger Chair in Chemistry at Marquette University in honor of his parents.

 The Habermann Lecture series is to perpetuate the memory of Eugene Habermann and to recognize his generosity and support of Marquette University and our chemistry department.